frontenddogma/web-development-glossary/manuscript/l.md

 Lightweight Directory Access Protocol
 : An industry-standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
 Directory services play an important role in developing intranet and Internet applications by allowing the sharing of information about users, systems, networks, services, and applications throughout the network.
 A common use of LDAP is to provide a central place to store usernames and passwords.
 This allows many different applications and services to connect to the LDAP server to validate users.&nbsp;[†](#w-ldap)

+Lightweight markup language
+: A markup language with simple, unobtrusive syntax.
+A lightweight markup language (LML) is designed to be easy to write using any generic text editor and easy to read in its raw form.
+LMLs are used in applications where it may be necessary to read the raw document as well as the final rendered output.
+Examples include BBCode, Markdown, and Textile.&nbsp;[†](#w-lml)

 Likert scale
 : A psychometric scale, typically ranging from “strongly disagree” to “strongly agree,” that is commonly involved in research that employs questionnaires.
 A Likert scale is the most widely used approach to scaling responses in survey research, such that the term is often used interchangeably with “rating scale.”
 The Likert scale is named after its inventor, psychologist Rensis Likert.&nbsp;[†](#w-likert-scale)